wavefrontHQ/wavefront-sdk-go/README.md

 [Create a DirectConfiguration](#option-2-sending-data-via-direct-ingestion) to send data directly to a Wavefront service.

 ### Option 1: Sending Data via the Wavefront Proxy
-Depending on the data you wish to send to Wavefront (metrics, distributions and/or spans), enable the relevant ports on the proxy and initialize the proxy sender as follows:
+Depending on the data you wish to send to Wavefront (metrics, distributions (histograms) and/or spans), enable the relevant ports on the proxy and initialize the proxy sender as follows:

 ```go
 import (